-There is excellent duty free shopping on board, however please note standard Australian Customs regulations apply to alcohol & tobacco purchases.
+There is excellent duty free shopping on board, however please note standard Customs regulations apply to alcohol & tobacco purchases.
 When these items are purchased, they will be stored on the ship for you and delivered to your stateroom on the last night.
-Duty free items cannot be consumed on-board.
-All duty free shopping is in $USD and charged to your Sea Pass card.
+Duty free items cannot be consumed onboard.
+All duty free shopping is charged to your Sea Pass card.

-BRAVO has arranged for both International artists plus the cream of Australian stars for you to enjoy whilst on board Radiance of the Seas.
+BRAVO has arranged for an amazingly talented lineup of international and national performing artists to perform for you whilst on board Serenade of the Seas.
 The actual times for each performance will appear in your daily Compass newsletter, delivered to your stateroom each evening and highlighting the following day’s activities.
-To allow all passengers a chance to see each performance, once on board you will receive a coloured ticket which allows you entry to see each of the main headliner acts appearing in the Aurora Theatre.
+To allow all passengers a chance to see each performance, once on board you will receive a coloured ticket which allows you entry to see each of the main headliner acts appearing in the Tropical Theatre.

 The seating times for these performances are related to your dining times.

-You will visit 2 ports of call – Noumea and Isle of Pines.
+You will visit 2 ports of call – Noumea & Isle of Pines (New Caledonia).
 The ship may change course at any time without notice if their intended course could in any way endanger passengers.
-To view more information on your ports of call, visit the itinerary page here.
+For more information on itinerary and ports of call, click here.

 - Your travel documentation must be in the same name as it appears in your passport.

 - Online Check In completed